-Apple Insures a Quality Build
+Does Apple Insure a Quality Build?

 When it comes to device temperature, however, FaceTime usage is not going to bring an Apple device to critical overheating status, no matter how much the program is used.

 The ambient temperature of the environment where one is standing has a huge impact on the efficiency of an Apple device, especially when the technology involved is working full throttle, as is the case when running the FaceTime app.

-You Can FaceTime Until the Cows Come Home
+Can You FaceTime Until the Cows Come Home?

 There is also no timer or maximum amount of time one can use FaceTime on an Apple device before quitting and letting the device rest.

 The only issue that would affect Facetime usage is really associated far more with the connection capability than the function.

 If the FaceTime app is going to be used for hours at a time, it’s less costly and smarter to run the heavy amount of data transfer over a Wi-Fi connection instead.

 A cellular account with a data cap is easily broken as activity exceeds that limit, resulting in serious account charges from the amount of data moved on long Facetime calls.

-Apple Shuts Off Closed Programs
+Does Apple Shut Off Closed Programs?

 When an iPhone or iPad is set not to use the app, i.e., the user has exited the program to the main screen, the FaceTime connection is turned off.

 Of course, to be sure, all one has to do is double-click the central button, swipe to close the app, and it shuts down completely.

-Operating Temperatures Do Get Warm
+Do Operating Temperatures Get Warm?

 However, running the program in full operation mode while charging is likely to increase the temperature in the device, which will be felt while holding.

 Second, running FaceTime makes the processor work in high production mode, which also creates significant heat that needs to dissipate.

 The typical operating system range can be as cold as 32 degrees Fahrenheit or as hot as 95 degrees (i.e., 0 to 35 degrees Celsius).

 Anything hotter, such as charging and FaceTiming outside on a summer day more than 100 degrees Fahrenheit is likely to cause the device to go into safety mode.
 To cool down.